patoui/user-crud-api/README.md

 php artisan migrate && php artisan db:seed
 ```

-*MySQL ONLY.
-SQLite will not work for this command*

 Alternatively you can run the command below which run execute the SQL file provided (`test_db_2017-05-26 (5).sql`)

 ```bash
 php artisan run:sql
 ```
+*NOTE: The above command will only work for MySQL.
+SQLite will not work.*

 To serve the application run